 Factors Influencing Duration Until Labor

 The time it takes from reaching 2 cm dilation and 70% effaced to actual labor varies widely among women.
+Some may move into regular labor soon, while others may remain at a similar cervical measurement for days or even longer, especially if contractions are not yet strong, regular, and changing the cervix.
 Several factors can influence this duration:

 1. Parity (Number of Previous Pregnancies)